Designations Congruent with Things: Chapter 26

 “My name is Akiko de Silva,” says Professor de Silva, “and I have tenure.”

-“So do you,” says de Silva.
+“So do you,” counters de Silva.

 Hermann rolls his eyes.

-“You’re going to be doing a neuroscience thing, right?”
+“You’ll be doing a neuroscience thing, right?”
 Starr asks.

-Hermann downs half his beer in a single go, not really inclined to hear any of this recounted.
+Hermann downs half his beer in a single go, not inclined to hear any of this recounted.

 He snaps himself free of another memory not his own.